-As we approach the end of 2019, it’s the perfect time to create a list of 2020 resolutions to radically improve your fundraising efforts, raise the morale of your team, and improve your knowledge of this marvelous career as professional fundraisers!
+Now is the perfect time to create a list of New Year’s resolutions to radically improve your fundraising efforts, raise the morale of your team, and improve your knowledge of this marvelous career as professional fundraisers!

-During a recent lunch with a local fundraising consultant, we discussed various methods to improve 2020 fundraising results.
+During a recent lunch with a local fundraising consultant, we discussed various methods to improve this year’s fundraising results.
 This prompted me to jot down my top ten and since it is end of year, why not call them New Year’s resolutions.

 1. Correct Your Mailing Addresses Prior to Every Mailing

 The easiest way to improve any mailing campaign results is to have a proper NCOA process administered to your database prior to creating the first envelope.
 If it has been more than a year or two since this has been done you just might guarantee a full 10-15% improvement!